Privacy & Legal

 We know that we can’t make any strong claims about (capital L) learning or what caused it.
 There are too many environmental variables - students working together, teacher interactions, homework, parents, direct instruction, real class v. playtime - that we don’t have any insight into and will never be in our control.
 The best we can do is look at our puzzles as though they are individual test or quiz questions and see if a student got them right.
 Since our puzzles have a wide range of difficulty in terms of both the core concepts at play and the amount of guidance provided, we thought we could develop a cutoff point or bar over which we could theoretically say a student has demonstrated some amount of "coding proficiency".

 What does "coding proficiency" mean to us?
 In a nutshell it means: the student can apply coding concepts (sequencing, iteration, functions, etc.) to solve some number of coding puzzles on our platform.
 Because of the lack of validated assessments for grades K-8 computer science we want to be cautious about the term “proficiency”.
 We use it as a shorthand, but it has a narrow and specific definition for our purposes here.
 You should continue to read to understand how we measured things and where we set the proficiency bar.

-About a year ago, we published this blog post outlining a new approach of attempting to measure student "proficiency".
 We looked at the CS Fundamentals curriculum and identified 6 broad programming concepts addressed: sequencing, loops, conditionals, events, functions, and variables.